estelle/flexbox/draft/01_flexbox.md

 >
 > Note if the CSS `direction` value is different from the `dir` attribute value on an element, the CSS property value takes precedence over the HTML attribute.
 >
 > Do not use `flex-direction` to change the layout for right to left languages.
-Rather, use the `dir` attribute, or the `writing-mode` CSS property to indicate the language direction.
+Rather, use the `dir` attribute, or the `writing-mode` CSS property, which enables switching between horizontal and vertical, to indicate the language direction.

 In horizontal writing modes, which includes left-to-right (LTR) and right-to-left (RTL) languages, setting `flex-direction: row`, `flex-flow: row`, `flex-flow: row nowrap`,  or ommitting both the longhand and shorthand properties so it defaults to `row`, will set all the flex items horizontally, side to side.
 By default, they will all be aligned horizontally, along the _main-axis_ line, in source order.
 In left-to-right languages, they will be aligned from left to right: the left side is referred to _main-start_ and the right is _main-end_, for the start and end points of the _main-axis_.
 In right-to-left languages the main direction is reversed: the flex items are side by side from right to left, with the _main-axis_ going from left to right, the right side being _main-start_ and left being _main-end_.

 The `row-reverse` value is the same as `row`, except the flex items are laid out in the opposite direction of the text direction: the start and end points are reversed.
 The direction of the _main-axis_ of the flex container is  reversed by the `row-reverse` value.
-For left-to-right languages, like English, `row-reverse` will layout all the flex items side to side from right to left, horizontally, with _main-start_ being on the right and _main-end_ now on the left.
+For left-to-right languages, like English, `row-reverse` will layout all the flex items side-to-side from right to left, horizontally, with _main-start_ being on the right and _main-end_ now on the left.
 These are shown in figure ?.

 Had the direction of the page or flex container been reversed, such as for Hebrew or Arabic, with the attribute `dir="rtl"` on the flex container or an ancestor in the HTML, or with `direction: rtl` on the flex container or container's ancestor in the CSS, the direction of the `row-reverse` main axis, and therefore the flex items, is inverted from the default, going left to right.
 Similarly, the `writing-mode` property impacts the direction in which the flex items are drawn to the page.

 The `column` value will layout the flex items from top to bottom.
 The `column` value sets the flex container's _main-axis_ to be the same orientation as the block axis of the current writing mode.
 This is the vertical axis in horizontal writing modes and the horizontal axis in vertical writing modes.
-Basically, it sets the flex-container's _main-axis_ to vertical in most cases, with the exception of Bopomofo, Egyptian Hieroglyphs, Hiragana, Katakana, Han, Hangul, Meroitic Cursive and Hieroglyphs, Mongolian, Ogham, Old Turkic, Phags Pa, Yi and sometimes Japanese.
+Basically, it sets the flex-container's _main-axis_ to vertical in most cases.

+There are vertically written languages, inluding Bopomofo, Egyptian Hieroglyphs, Hiragana, Katakana, Han, Hangul, Meroitic Cursive and Hieroglyphs, Mongolian, Ogham, Old Turkic, Phags Pa, Yi and sometimes Japanese.
+These languages are only vertical when a vertical writing-mode is specified.
+If one isn't, then all of those languages are horizontal.
+If a vertical writing-mode is specified, then all of the content is vertical, whether one of the listed vertically written languages or even English.

+>The `writing-mode` controls the block flow direction: the direction in which lines and blocks are stacked.
+The default value, `horizontal-tb`, stacks them top to bottom.
+The other values stack them right to left or left to right.

+>The direction controls the inline base direction: the direction in which content within a line is ordered.
+LTR, short for "left-to-right" goes from nominal "left" to nominal "right".
+RTL, short for "right-to-left", is the opposite.
+Which side is nominally "left" for the purpose of direction is affected by the writing-mode: if the writing mode is vertical, the "left" side might be the top!

+>The inline base direction is and should always be a property of the content.
+Use the 'dir' attribute in HTML.
+Do not use the CSS `direction` property.
+The `writing-mode` is a layout preference.[^1] Chinese, Japanese, and Korean can be written in either orientation.
+While English is a top to bottom, left to right language, you will sometimes see and may even use vertical writing for stylistic effect.

+[^1]: Horizontal layout is incorrect for Mongolian.
+Because of this exception it's not really a "preference".

 With `column`, the flex items are displayed in the same order as declared in the source document, but from top to bottom instead of left to right, so the flex items are laid out one on top of the next instead of side by side.

     nav {
       display: flex;